AFM-analysis/nanite/docs/sec_fitting_guide.rst

 Command-line usage
 ------------------
-First, setup up a fitting profile by running (e.g. in a command prompt on Windows).
+First, set up a fitting profile by running (e.g. in a command prompt on Windows).

 .. code::